On Surjectivity of Neural Networks: Can you elicit any behavior from your model?: Introduction

 \paragraph{Technical Results and Toolkit.} Given the significant departure from existing paradigms of studying neural networks, our perspective also calls for a new toolkit to analyze the input-output behavior of trained models.
 We show that differential topology is the right tool for the job!
 Differential topology analyzes smooth manifolds under smooth transformations and offers a lens on the global structure of neural network outputs.
 This connection is far from accidental---modern networks are constructed from smooth components that make them amenable to optimization via backpropagation.
 As a result, these models are naturally suited to analysis using tools from differential topology.
 We provide a gentle introduction to some of these tools and show how they can be used to study surjectivity of neural networks with relative ease.

-Using these tools, we analyze the surjectivity of core building blocks in modern architectures, including LayerNorm with residual connections, Multi-Layer Perceptrons (MLPs), and Attentions.
+Using these tools, we analyze the surjectivity of core building blocks in modern architectures, including LayerNorm with residual connections and attention mechanisms.
 In particular, we show that any continuous function wrapped with Pre-LayerNorm is surjective (Theorems~\ref{thm:preln} and \ref{thm:prelnseq})---implying that both Attention and MLP layers are surjective when wrapped in Pre-LayerNorm.
-We also establish that MLPs with LeakyReLU activation (\Cref{thm:mlp}) and linear Attention (\Cref{thm:ret}) are surjective.
-Two notable exceptions exist: as we show that Attention itself (with soft-max activation) and MLP with ReLU activation are not surjective.
+We also establish that linear attention, specifically Retention (\Cref{thm:ret}), is almost always surjective.
+Two notable negative results complement these guarantees: softmax Attention itself is not almost always surjective (\Cref{thm:notsur}), and two-layer MLPs with ReLU or GeLU activation are not almost always surjective (\Cref{thm:relu-mlp-not-surj,thm:gelu-mlp-not-surj}).

 In \Cref{section:safety}, we discuss the practical implications of surjectivity of these building blocks, using concrete examples in language, vision, and robotics.
-In particular, we show that Transformers, diffusion models, and certain policy networks commonly used in robotics are all surjective.
+In particular, we show that Transformers, diffusion models with deterministic ODE solvers, and certain policy networks commonly used in robotics are all surjective.
 Our work highlights significant obstacles to achieving provably safe architectures in these applications.

 { \paragraph{Broader Implications of Surjectivity on Safety.} In Section~\ref{sec:broad}, we discuss the broader implications of surjectivity on model safety and safety training.
 Existing work on jailbreaks has made important progress by identifying and mitigating specific vulnerabilities.
 However, without a deeper understanding of whether such vulnerabilities are avoidable in principle, research on jailbreaks runs the risk of becoming a cat-and-mouse game of patching symptoms rather than addressing root causes.
 Our work complements these efforts by offering a more foundational perspective on jailbreaks that highlights a fundamental challenge in creating jailbreak-proof safe AI models, using surjectivity as the formalism.